Date of Purchase: August 18th, 2010

 For those who have a problem with authority and prefer to live dangerously, the term "safely remove hardware" probably sends the wrong signal.
 How does the Raven survive an unprotected ejection?
 Two simple tests may reveal the Raven's resilience to this sort of rebellious behavior:

-1. Unplug, no file transfers: without moving any files, quickly remove the raven from the USB port of the computer.
+- Unplug, no file transfers: without moving any files, quickly remove the raven from the USB port of the computer.

-2. Unplug mid-transfer: while a file is being moved to the player, pull the plug.
+Result: all files are intact and nothing exploded.
+Super. - Unplug mid-transfer: while a file is being moved to the player, pull the plug.

 Result: after taking some abuse from windows (in the form of rude warning messages), the player is revived.
 At first it seems as though nothing went wrong.
 The file in question is on the player and seems to be working.
 Then, it simply stops playing roughly half-way through the song.
 No other unfortunate side-effects are apparent.